kennethd/empower-canvasser/README.md

 ```
 Not sure why that guide avoids `Turbopack`, revisit later.
 We do get more warnings:

-[!WARNING]
+> [!WARNING]
-Ignored build scripts: sharp, unrs-resolver. <br />
+> Ignored build scripts: sharp, unrs-resolver.
-Run "pnpm approve-builds" to pick which dependencies should be allowed to run scripts.
+> Run "pnpm approve-builds" to pick which dependencies should be allowed to run scripts.

 Running `pnpm approve-builds` as suggested